Nurtaz440/SoluitionChallenge/README.md

 <body>

 <h1>
-:point_up: This is app of Solution Challenge.
+:point_up: This is app for Solution Challenge.
 </h1>
 <h2>
 Screens